kgrgreer/foam-medusa/deployment/c2-m/README.md

 * `https://localhost:8100`
 * `https://localhost:8110`

+## Notes
-* To drop journals - build the node with the -j
+* To drop node ledger - build the node with the -j
+* All builds execute cleanAll - future build support may eliminate this requirement.